Table of Contents

 - Avoid fatty foods, very sweet or spicy foods, caffeine (found in coffee, chocolate, sodas, and some teas), 'roughage' (lettuce, greens, seeds, corn, bran), raw or undercooked foods

-- Try the BRATT diet: Bananas, Rice (white), Applesauce, Toast (white), and Tea (unsweetened and non-caffeinated)
+- Try the BRATT diet: Bananas, Rice (white), Applesauce, Toast (plain), and Tea (unsweetened and non-caffeinated)

-- Herbal remedies: Chamomile, ginger, and peppermint teas have calming effects on the gut
+- Herbal remedies: Chamomile, ginger, and peppermint teas calm the gut

 - Supplements, including probiotics, L-glutamine, and calcium carbonate